MikeDacre/qconnect/README.md

 To connect to the job, just find the job number with qstat and run:

-    qguiconnect <job_number>
+    qconnect <job_number>

-NOTE:: You must disconnect from the job by killing the qguiconnect session on the command line.
+NOTE:: You must disconnect from the job by killing the qconnect session on the command line.
 Exiting out of the window will kill the job and thus the server.

 Note on memory usage